lambdaclass/aleo_internals_book/src/snarkVM/dpc/account.md

 ## View Key

 The view key is used to decrypt account records which are encrypted under the user's account address.
-Is derived from an account private key.
+It's derived from an account private key.
 This key is useful to access every record in a user's account, so it could be used by third parties to verify the history of an account.
 The view key is represented with a tuple struct containing the corresponding private key as the element of the tuple:

 ```rust